 - If the self-managed Oracle database is deployed in a Real Application Cluster (RAC) architecture and is connected to DTS over an Alibaba Cloud virtual private cloud (VPC), you must connect the Single Client Access Name (SCAN) IP address of the Oracle RAC and the virtual IP address (VIP) of each node to the VPC and configure routes.
 The settings ensure that your DTS task can run as expected.
 For more information, see Connect an on-premises data center to DTS by using VPN Gateway.
 Important When you configure the source Oracle database in the DTS console, you can specify the SCAN IP address of the Oracle RAC as the database endpoint or IP address.

 - A data migration task can migrate data from only a single database.
 To migrate data from multiple databases, you must create a data migration task for each database.

 - If you select a schema as the object to be migrated and create a table in the schema or execute the RENAME statement to rename a table in the schema, you must execute the

 ALTER TABLE schema.table REPLICA IDENTITY FULL;statement before you write data to the table.Note Replace the

-tablein the preceding sample statement with the actual schema name and table name.
+tablevariables in the preceding statement with your schema name and table name.

-- To ensure that the latency of incremental data migration is accurate, DTS adds a heartbeat
+- To ensure that the latency of data migration is accurate, DTS adds a heartbeat table named

 dts_postgres_heartbeatto the source database.
 The following figure shows the schema of the heartbeat table.